‘The Young And The Restless’ Spoilers May Sweeps Preview: Phyllis Proves A Worthy Adversary

 Recently, Y&R’s new head writer and co-executive producer Josh Griffin discussed his exciting plans to entice viewers to tune in every single weekday in May with Soap Opera Digest.

-According to Griffin, “Phyllis will embark on a new business venture that will remind Genoa City that it’s never a good idea to underestimate Phyllis Summers.
+According to Griffin, “Phyllis will embark on a new business venture that will remind Genoa City that it’s never a good idea to underestimate Phyllis Summers.”

 On today’s episode, Billy (Jason Thompson) agreed to give Phyllis (Gina Tognoni) the funds to start her new business — an accessory boutique, according to The Inquisitr’s daily Y&R recap.
 In keeping with the idea that he’s a changed man, Billy told Victoria (Amelia Heinle) that he’d invested in Phyllis, but he kept the real reason under wraps.
 Although Victoria told Nikki (Melody Thomas Scott) that she loves Billy, that love would certainly be tested if she learns that Billy slept with her niece Summer (Hunter King) for revenge on Phyllis and Nick (Joshua Morrow).